Second Degree Murder

 Attempted second degree murder is unlike attempted first degree murder; however, a sentence for attempted second degree murder can equal a sentence of second degree murder itself.
 Under 2-206 of the Maryland Criminal Code, a person convicted of attempted second degree murder also faces up to 30 years imprisonment with the possibility of parole.

 In our years of service to the citizens of Maryland we have found that often times aggravated assault is confused for attempted second degree murder by the state.
 Mistakes like this by Maryland courts can be detrimental to your well-being.
-Our defense lawyers will help the court understand why your alleged crime is not attempted murder, but aggravated assault instead.
+Our criminal defense lawyers will help the court understand why your alleged crime is not attempted murder, but aggravated assault instead.
 Although still a felony, sentencing for aggravated assault is more often than not much less severe than attempted second degree murder.

 Schedule a Free Consultation Today